If your property is connected to a communal or district heating system, we will include the cost of heating and hot water in your service charges.

 New heating and hot water statements

-From 1 April 2017, we are piloting a new system where some residents will receive heating and hot water statements for the first time.
+From April 2017, we piloted a new system where some residents started to receive heating and hot water statements for the first time.

 - Bramwell House, Churchill Gardens estate (block meter)